They Called Us Enemy: Expanded Edition

-The New York Times bestselling graphic memoir from actor/author/activist George Takei returns in a deluxe HARDCOVER edition for the first time with 16 pages of bonus material!
-Experience the forces that shaped an American icon — and America itself — in this gripping tale of courage, country, loyalty, and love.
+The New York Times bestselling graphic memoir from actor/author/activist George Takei returns in a deluxe hardcover edition with bonus material!
+Experience the forces that shaped an American icon -- and America itself -- in this gripping tale of courage, country, loyalty, and love.

 In 1942, at the order of President Franklin D. Roosevelt, every person of Japanese descent on the west coast was rounded up and shipped to one of ten "relocation centers," hundreds or thousands of miles from home, where they would be held for years under armed guard.

 They Called Us Enemy is Takei's firsthand account of those years behind barbed wire, the terrors and small joys of childhood in the shadow of legalized racism, his mother's hard choices, his father's tested faith in democracy, and the way those experiences planted the seeds for his astonishing future.

 What does it mean to be American?
 Who gets to decide?
 When the world is against you, what can one person do?
 To answer these questions, George Takei joins cowriters Justin Eisinger & Steven Scott and artist Harmony Becker for the journey of a lifetime.